Toy Fox Terrier

 Though they can be a handful to live with, Toy Fox Terriers give you a break on their coat care.
-Their short coats only need a weekly brushing, and a wash every month or so to stay silky and pleasant smelling.
-Wash your TFT's ears weekly with a gentle, dog-friendly cleanser to prevent dirt build up that can cause infections.
+Their short coats need only a weekly brushing, and a wash every month or so to stay silky and pleasant smelling.
+Wash your TFT's ears weekly with a gentle, dog-friendly cleanser to prevent dirt buildup that can cause infections.
 Brush your Toy Fox Terrier's teeth several days a week, and trim their nails every month or so to prevent painful cracking.

 Common Health Issues

 Health conditions that some Toy Fox Terriers may develop include: